A Repository of Future Weather

 There are various types of file available and each is described in the download area.
 The file format is that used by software in the construction industry, but as they are text files they can be also loaded into Excel etc.

-Downloading the data for a location only requires a post code (or the latitude and longitude).
-However, we do ask you to answer a few questions about your interest in using the files.
+For our technical users, we do ask you to answer a few questions about your interest in using the files before you can download them.

 Thank you for using our files.